Andrew Wylie (college president): President of Indiana University

 In 1828, the trustees of the newly formed Indiana College wrote to Wylie offering him the position of president.
 Wylie accepted and began in the fall of 1829.
 There he joined two other faculty members, Baynard Rush Hall who taught Ancient Greek and Latin, and John Hopkins Harney who taught mathematics, natural philosophy, mechanical philosophy and chemistry.
-In addition to serving as President, Wylie taught classes in moral philosophy, mental philosophy, rhetoric, evidences of Christianity, belles lettres, and the Constitution of the United States.
+In addition to serving as president, Wylie taught classes in moral philosophy, mental philosophy, rhetoric, evidences of Christianity, belles lettres, and the Constitution of the United States.
 When he arrived at Indiana College the total enrollment was 40 students.
-Additionally, he found local schools lacking and established a preparatory department in the College.
+Additionally, he found local schools lacking and established a preparatory department in the college.
 Several students from Washington College followed Wylie to complete their degrees at Indiana College.

 In 1837 he recruited his half-cousin Theophilus Adam Wylie to Indiana College to teach mathematics, natural philosophy and chemistry.

 He guided the school through an important time of transition as the state legislature rechartered the college as Indiana University in 1838.

 In 1842, Wylie established the law department at Indiana University, which became the School of Law in 1889.

 In Bloomington, Wylie continued to have conflicts with Presbyterians over Calvinist theology.
 In 1841, he left the Presbyterian Church to become a deacon in the Protestant Episcopal Church, and became an ordained priest in 1842.

 Wylie died in office in 1851, after complications from a wood-chopping accident.
 He is buried in Rose Hill Cemetery in Bloomington, Indiana.

 During his time as president at Indiana University, student enrollment increased from 40 to 74 enrolled in the college, 58 in the preparatory department, and 28 in the law department.

-Wylie’s Bloomington, Indiana home, is preserved as the Wylie House Museum by Indiana University and is administered by the IU Libraries.
+Wylie's Bloomington, Indiana home, is preserved as the Wylie House Museum by Indiana University and is administered by the IU Libraries.

+Children

+Wylie and his wife Margaret (who was born in 1791 and died in 1859) had twelve children: Andrew Jr., William, Mary Ann, Craig Ritchie, Elizabeth, John Hosea, Samuel, Margaret, Irene Catherine, Redick McKee, Anderson McElroy, Jane Melheme.